LMD22z/LMD22_MusicDS/README.md

-# Music-bot
+# LMD22_MusicDS

 A complete code to download for a music bot 🎧

 Looking for a code for a music bot ?
 This fully open source code is made for your project !

-If you need help with this project, to get support faster you can join the help server by just clicking [here](https://discord.gg/5cGSYV8ZZj).
+If you need help with this project, to get support faster you can join the help server by just clicking [here](https://discord.gg/AJBbTtbEjX).

 *If you don't have any development knowledge, it is recommended to join the Discord support server to get help.*